matthew-kissinger/Magikarp-Discord-Bot/README.md

 * `!meme {quote}`: Generates a meme image by passing a quote.
 The bot will create an image and add the quote to it.
 * `!meta`: Instructs the bot to generate a random command along with its corresponding input.
 * `!info`: Provides general information on the available bot commands.
-* `!rpg "Castle" "a dragon is attacking the castle"`: Start a new RPG game.
+* `!rpg {location} {scenario}`: Start a new RPG game.
 Provide a location and initial scenario.
 For example, !rpg 'Castle' 'a dragon is attacking the castle'.
 After starting a game with !rpg, the AI will provide a series of potential actions.
 Input one of these actions to continue the game.
 The AI will maintain a game state and generate a narrative based on your actions.
+* '!search {search_topic} {optional_number_of_rounds}: Conducts a thorough AI-powered search on the given topic.
+Number of rounds is optional and defaults to 2.'

 ## Contributing